igorkll/WinBox-Maker/README.md

 * winbox_resources/net - you can put the installers of additional .net packages here to embed them in the image
 * winbox_resources/net_framework - you can put the installers of additional net framework packages here to embed them in the image
 * winbox_resources/app_runtime - you can put the installers of additional app runtime packages here to embed them in the image
-* winbox_resources/recovery_files - copies the replacement files to the mounted winRE.wim in the windows installer
+* winbox_resources/recovery_files - copies the replacement files to the mounted winRE.wim in the windows (in fact, you should not use this, you should use specifying your own directory to add in the WinPE modifications)

 ## API
 winbox maker images have a local API that can be used by an application loaded in winbox maker.